-NOTE that there are security concerns with enabling the network server for Derby in this manner.
+\\NOTE that there are security concerns with enabling the network server for Derby in this manner.
 Read the information in the db2j.properties file regarding these security concerns to determine if your installation allows for the use of the network server for Derby.
 If not, you can continue doing the lab using the integrated test client in WebSphere Integration Developer instead of your remote test environment.

-1. In the Business Integration Perspective, run the External Service wizard.
+In the Business Integration Perspective, run the External Service wizard.
 A Business Integration project is created for you during this process. a.
-From the top Menu bar, select Window > Open Perspective > Other > Business Integration (default) click OK b.
-From within the Business Integration Perspective, select File > New > External Service c.
-Select Adapter and click Next a.
-Click on Add and browse to the location of c:\<WPS_HOME>\derby\lib and select the derby.jar.
-If you are using a remote test environment on z/OS, you also need to select db2jcc.jar and db2jcc.license.jar.
-The db2jcc.jar file is sometimes located in directory \derby\lib\otherJars.
+From the top Menu bar, select Window > Open Perspective > Other ... > Business Integration (default) click OK From within the Business Integration Perspective, select File > New > External Service.
+This opens an External Service wizard that helps you obtain a service which establishes connectivity with other systems.
+The wizard provides four connectivity options - Adapters, Java, Registers, and Messaging a.
+Expand Adapters, select JDBC, and click Next